 The mission of the Phi Theta Kappa International Honor Society of the Two-Year College is to recognize and encourage scholarship among two-year college students.
-To achieve this purpose, Phi Theta Kappa provides opportunity for the development of leadership and service, for an intellectual climate to exchange ideas and ideals and for stimulation of interest in continuing academic excellence.
 Students who have a cumulative grade point average of 3.5 and 12 credit hours of college-level courses are automatically sent invitations to membership each Spring and Fall semester.
-After joining, students must maintain a 3.0 G.P.A.
-Over 35 million dollars in scholarships are available each year to members of Phi Theta Kappa.

 Rebecca Northern, Sponsor

-The purpose of this club is to provide support and aid in the educational advancement of radiology students at STLCC-Forest Park.
-Students will have the opportunity in community service projects, fundraisers and the annual state conference.
+The purpose of this club is to provide support and aid in the educational advancement of radiography students at STLCC-Forest Park.
+Students will participate in community service projects, fundraisers and the annual state conference.

-Organize and establish with beginning students and graduating students to support and aid in scholastic advancement of Respiratory Therapy at STLCC-Forest Park and thereby improve the quality of the patient care as administered by the respiratory therapy professional.
+Our mission is to provide beginning and graduating respiratory therapy students at STLCC-Forest Park with academic support and aid.
+We aim to improve the quality of patient care administered by emerging respiratory therapy professionals.

 The Scene Newspaper

-The student newspaper for the St. Louis Community College - Forest Park campus
+The student newspaper for the St. Louis Community College-Forest Park campus.
+Visit us online.

-To act as the official voice for all students, provide the vehicle for communication between students and administrators, represent the interest of students in the decision making process by attaining and maintaining student representation on college committees that affect student welfare, and encourage and develop activities/programs that are beneficial to the education, welfare, and growth of the students and community.
+Our mission is to act as the official voice for all students.
+SGA provides the vehicle for communication between students and administrators.
+We represent the interest of students in the decision making process by attaining and maintaining student representation on college committees.
+SGA encourages and develops programs that are beneficial to the education, welfare and growth of the students and community.